chefkoch-dev/design-system/CONTRIBUTING.md

 ### Tagging

-To cut a release (new npm package version) add a tag to master.
+Create a release description at github.
+This will create a tag.
 Use the version number from package.json and tag it with the flowing format:

     v<$VERSION>

-Now create a release description at github ;-)

 Hint: every commit on master should have a tag!
 (If not, design.chefkoch.de an the latest npm package are different.)